ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/03-separate-chaining.md

     - Discuss: When to resize
 :::

-While the goal of a hash function is to minimize collisions, some collisions are unavoidable in practice.
+While the goal of a hash function is to minimise collisions, some collisions are unavoidable in practice.
 Thus, hashing implementations must include some form of collision resolution policy.
 Collision resolution techniques can be broken into two classes: